 Cover-based – Popularized by Gears of War , this is a mechanic in first- or third-person shooters that is exactly what it appears to be: Hiding behind walls (usually waist-high concrete ones) and occasionally poking your head out to shoot at enemies.
 Differentiated from other shooters in which the player is usually a near-invincible Rambo who guns down enemies by the thousands.

 CRPG – Computer Role-Playing Game.
-Typically open-ended and Western, as opposed to linear Japanese RPGs.
+While this could describe any role-playing game on a computer, it typically connotes a Western-originating RPG with open-ended gameplay, as opposed to Japanese RPGs which tend to be more linear.
 Examples include Wizardry and Fallout .
 See Role-Playing Game.

 DC – Disconnect, disconnected.
 Or might refer to the Sega Dreamcast.
 Or DC Comics.